Upper Nazareth Township, Pennsylvania

-Upper Nazareth Township is a township in Northampton County, Pennsylvania.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
-At the 2010 census, the Upper Nazareth Township population was 6,231.
+Upper Nazareth Township is a township in Northampton County, Pennsylvania, United States.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
+At the 2010 census, Upper Nazareth Township's population was 6,231.

 The township spans from the Stockertown Borough western border, wrapping most of the way Nazareth westward toward Bath.
 Most of the township's population is centered in the part of the township that lies northeast of Nazareth, an area and census designated place commonly referred to as East Lawn, or East Lawn Gardens.

-Pennsylvania Route 191 runs through this area and is home to many successful businesses.
-The Village of Schoeneck also is located in the township and is located north of Nazareth and Nazareth Borough Park.
+Pennsylvania Route 191 runs through Upper Nazareth Township.
+Schoeneck, an Upper Nazareth Township village, is located in the township north of Nazareth and Nazareth Borough Park.